RogerSelwyn/O365-HomeAssistant/README.md

 [![GitHub release](https://img.shields.io/github/v/release/RogerSelwyn/O365-HomeAssistant)](https://github.com/RogerSelwyn/O365-HomeAssistant/releases/latest) [![maintained](https://img.shields.io/maintenance/yes/2025.svg)](#) [![maintainer](https://img.shields.io/badge/maintainer-%20%40RogerSelwyn-blue.svg)](https://github.com/RogerSelwyn) [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg)](https://github.com/hacs/integration) [![Community Forum](https://img.shields.io/badge/community-forum-brightgreen.svg)](https://community.home-assistant.io/t/office-365-calendar-access)

+# Deprecation Notice:
+The Calendar, Mail Notification and To Do entities and services are now deprecated in the O365 integration.
+Teams will also be deprecated in the near future at which point all development on O365 will stop unless it is required to support migration to the MS365 integrations.

+Details on how to migration to the new MS365 integrations can be found here - [Migration](https://rogerselwyn.github.io/O365-HomeAssistant/migration.html)

 # Note:

 This integration is slowly moving towards EOL.
 I have already created integrations which will replace it - MS365-Calendar/Mail/Teams/ToDo, these can be used now using HACS Custom.
 When these are available on HACS Default I will then stop work on O365-HomeAssistant.